Boogiepop

 The Boogiepop series (ブギーポップシリーズ, Bugīpoppu shirīzu) of Japanese light novels is written by Kouhei Kadono and illustrated by Kouji Ogata.
 It includes titles from different media, each connected by repeating characters and related plots.
 Presented in vignettes, each chapter presents the reader with only snapshots of what is happening, leaving them to find clues to understand the greater plot.

-Boogiepop is best characterized as young adult fiction and is credited with starting the light novel trend in Japan.
-By March 2000, two million copies of Kadono's Boogiepop light novels works were in print.
+Boogiepop is best characterized as young adult fiction; by March 2000, two million copies of Kadono's Boogiepop light novels works were in print.

-Kadono has published fourteen light novels and has serialized short stories in Dengegi HP, many of which have been published as a four-volume series about Pete Beat, a member of the Towa Organization.
+Kadono has published fourteen light novels and has serialized short stories in Dengeki hp, many of which have been published as a four-volume series about Pete Beat, a member of the Towa Organization.
 Two manga serials have been drawn for this series, which were serialized in Dengeki Daioh and Dengeki Animation.

 In 2000, the anime series Boogiepop Phantom aired on Japanese television; a drama CD, featuring Kaori Shimizu, was released to promote this series.
 Later that year, the movie Boogiepop and Others was released.
 The anime and live action film were inspired by the original light novels and have also been released in English by The Right Stuf International, while Seven Seas Entertainment released four of the light novels and the manga.